Western Loop

 click on image to enlarge

-From here, we took the back road to the small village of Mumbil (pop 298), home to the Burrendong Hotel, before taking another enjoyable back road to Molong for a bonus photo of the Telegraph Hotel, and coffee and cake.
+From here, we took the back road to the small village of Mumbil (pop 298), home to the Burrendong Hotel, before taking another enjoyable back road to Molong for a bonus photo of the Telegraph Hotel, followed by coffee and cake at a near-by cafe.

 click on image to enlarge

-From Molong, we continued on our way to the Royal Hotel in Manildra and the Bowling Club in Cudal.
+From Molong, we continued on our way to the Royal Hotel in Manildra and then Bowling Club in Cudal.

 click on image to enlarge